 Seb Carole, what a fascinating man – from the youth team at AS Monaco to appearing for Burton Leonard Squirrel in the Harrogate and District Sunday League.

 He made 41 league appearances for Leeds – the place he now calls home – in two years before his career took a nose dive and he ended up featuring for the likes of Bradford Park Avenue, Tadcaster Albion and Knaresborough Town.
 His son, Keenan, is now a member of Leeds’ academy.

 Thompson was – until Fraser Forster in 2013 – the only player to ever earn an England cap while playing for Celtic.

 Calling time on his career in 2008, the midfielder moved into coaching, but was sacked by Celtic in 2012 after “boozing too often”.
 He now follows Lee Clark around, most recently at Bury.

 Academy graduate Bayly made quite the mark on his full debut for Leeds as he saw red in the second half for headbutting Derby’s Craig Fagan.

-After his release in 2008, he spent his career marauding around the League of Ireland, before being arrested last year with over £200,000 worth of cannabis found in his car.
+After his release in 2008, he spent his career marauding around the League of Ireland, before being arrested in 2017 with over £200,000 worth of cannabis found in his car.
 We’ve all been there (legal note: we haven’t).

 Blake joined Leeds from Birmingham in 2005, saying: “It’s a step back in terms of divisions, but hopefully I can get back into the Premier League with Leeds.”

 Only he and David Healy scored more than five goals as the Whites were relegated to League One.
 Blake promptly left to return to Burnley and is now part of the backroom staff at Portsmouth.

 Cresswell in fact lined up alongside Carole at Tadcaster recently, but his career did not quite spiral like that of the Frenchman.

 Johnson made just a handful of appearances during a loan spell – but went on to make over 100 for MK Dons between 2007 and 2011.